akshaykhale1992/nginx-php-mysql-setup/readme.md

-# Setup Linux Server with Nginx, PHP and Mysql
+# Setup Ubuntu Linux Server with Nginx, PHP and Mysql

 ## Seting up Components
 First, we need to update our local package index to make sure we have a fresh list of the available packages.
 Then we can install the necessary components: